Local podcast raising money for those affected by tornados in Kentucky

 Kentucky Gov. Andy Beshear issued a state of emergency in the early morning of Dec.
 11 due to tornado damage in Western Kentucky.
 Beshear said in a press conference that it was the most severe tornado event in the state's history.
 The primary tornado was on the ground for more than 200 miles in the state, he said.

 Alex Johnson and Charles Haynes, hosts of App State focused Black & Gold Podcast, started the fundraiser after Boone Chamber of Commerce President/CEO David Jackson reached out to them.
 On Dec.
-18, App State will play Western Kentucky University in the RoofClaim.com Boca Roton Bowl, which is based in Bowling Green in Western Kentucky.
+18, App State will play Western Kentucky University in the RoofClaim.com Boca Raton Bowl.
+WKU is based in Bowling Green, in Western Kentucky.
 According to multiple media reports, there was significant damage to the Bowling Green area.

 "In the spirit of good sportsmanship and teamwork before our bowl game in Boca Raton with the Western Kentucky Hilltoppers, we're helping out the folks in western Kentucky," the fundraiser states.